How much does a tummy tuck cost?

 For the rest of the costs associated with the procedure, this is something that should be explained up front and you should have a complete understanding of what you are paying.

 An abdominoplasty can be a life-changing event – many patients report that they undertake a new look on life afterward, watching their weight and exercising more.
 So before you place too much emphasis on the cost of a tummy tuck surgical procedure, you might want to think in terms of its Return on Investment – how much will you get out of it?
-The cost is significant…yes, there’s no way around that…but with the right mindset and direction it can positively impact your standard of living for the rest of your life.
+The cost is significant…yes, there’s no way around that…but with the right mindset and direction, it can positively impact your standard of living for the rest of your life.

 Probably not, but it never hurts to ask.
 Most insurance coverage is for types of non-elective procedures but there can be times when tummy tucks can fall into this category.
 If insurance won’t pay, there are always financing options to take into consideration as most realize that the cost of plastic surgery is not normally one can just pluck out of a wallet or a pocketbook.